This post may contain affiliate links. See my privacy policy for details.

-Because I was testing out my recipe, I tried both, the front cookie being chocolate and the back being raisins.
+Because I was testing out my recipe, I tried out both chocolate chips and raisins in these cookies.
 I couldn’t tell you which I preferred because, hey, can you ever go wrong with chocolate?
 And the raisins made it super chewy, which was a good thing.
+This is totally a personal preference, as either will bake up great.

 Happy Baking!